alessiagp/propre/README.md

 <p align="justify"> To simplify the curve, we compute the average values for Resolution (<b>H̅<sub>s</sub></b>) and Relevance (<b>H̅<sub>k</sub></b>) (<b>Figure 4c</b> and <b>Figure 5c</b>).
 These average values provide a smoother representation of the overall trend in the data.
 Next, we analyze the slope between each pair of consecutive points on the average curve.
 The slope is calculated using the formula <i>ΔY/ΔX</i>, where <i>Y</i> represents the average Relevance points (<b>H̅<sub>k</sub></b>) and <i>X</i> represents average Resolution (<b>H̅<sub>s</sub></b>) points. </p>

 <p align="justify">
+The slope provides a quantitative measure of the tradeoff between relevance and resolution.
 In the existing literature, it is suggested that the partition where the sum of Resolution (<b>H̅<sub>s</sub></b>) and Relevance (<b>H̅<sub>k</sub></b>) is the largest occurs when the slope μ = -1.
 This observation aligns with Zipf's law.
 In this context, it implies that the optimal tradeoff between the simplicity of the representation (low resolution) and its informative nature (high relevance) occurs when the slope μ = -1.
-This point represents the sweet spot where the protein coarsening achieves the best balance between retaining important information and minimizing complexity.</p>
+This point represents the sweet spot where the protein coarsening achieves the best balance between retaining important information and minimizing complexity.
+Other choices of slope are also possible.
+For example, selecting μ = 0 corresponds to the maximum of the Relevance curve, favoring the most informative representation at the expense of reduced resolution. </p>

 <p align="justify">
-After identifying the point with a slope closest to -1, we can determine the specific Resolution (H<sub>s</sub>) and Relevance (H<sub>k</sub>) points falling within that chosen interval.
-Each point within that interval corresponds to a specific number of retained sites.
-Therefore, the optimal number of sites can be determined by identifying the Relevance and Resolution points that have the highest occurrence in terms of the number of retained sites.</p>
+  After identifying the interval of the average curve where the slope μ is closest to the chosen TargetSlope, the corresponding Resolution (H<sub>s</sub>) and Relevance (H<sub>k</sub>) points are selected.
+Each of these points corresponds to a specific number of retained sites.
+The optimal number of sites is then computed as the average of the values within this interval, while the standard deviation is also reported to quantify the variability of the results. </p>

 ## 6.2 - Tasks